-Some of these photos will be posted to social media or sent to friends right away, but most need to be stored on a device for safe and easy access in the future.
+Using an iPhone to take, edit, and share photos has never been easier.
+Some of these photos will be posted to social media or shared with friends right away, but most need to be stored on a device for safe and easy access in the future.
 As you might want to edit or just back up your images on your computer, understanding how to download photos from iPhone to Mac is essential.

 If you take a significant amount of photos with your smartphone, there are a few issues you’ll eventually run into: the amount of storage that’s being used up on your iPhone, the safety of your photos, and the ability to access your photos from different devices.

 All solutions for how to download pictures from iPhone to Mac are fairly easy to implement and will help you free up more storage, as well as back up and retain access to your photos.
 In case you’re filming and editing lots of videos, you might be interested in how to transfer videos from iPhone to Mac too.
 Luckily, both can be solved the same way!

 The easiest way to transfer photos from iPhone to computer